 By Hoh Jerick

 Tensions rose, jaws floored – will Spider-Man no longer be part of the Marvel Cinematic Universe (MCU) after the sequel “Far From Home”?
 The recent uproar and disagreement between Sony Pictures and Disney hinged on the fact that fans of the MCU movie series may not be able to enjoy the portrayal of the web-slinger by actor Tom Holland any longer.
 The internet went awash with multiple articles and comments on what would happen to everyone’s favourite superhero, or what would become of the Marvel Universe.
-But regardless of the dispute, conglomerate giants Sony and Disney have currently managed to compromise on a deal where the web-slinger would continue its appearances within future MCU movies.
+The issue arose when Sony, who owns the film rights to Spider-Man, disagreed with Disney (who acquired Marvel, the owner of the IP rights to Spider-Man) when Disney wanted a bigger cut from the movies that were made.
+Disney had proposed for a 50-50 co-financing of any future Spider-Man films between themselves and Sony, which would benefit Disney more than the current agreed amount of around 5% of the first dollar gross on any Spider-Man films that was made.
+But regardless of the dispute, the conglomerate giants have currently managed to compromise on a deal where the web-slinger would continue his appearances within future MCU movies.

 However, within the hullabaloo lies the crux of what ignited the Spider-Man issue, which is the ownership of the licensing rights of these superhero characters.
 It is crucial to understand that the creative assets of these comic book characters now personified and portrayed by A-list actors on the silver screen are heavily embedded in the Intellectual Property (IP) field.
 The IP rights to these characters, mainly trademarks and copyrights, that are owned by Marvel or other movie studios such as Sony Pictures and 20th Century Fox (now acquired by Disney) are worth billions, and these theatrical licensing rights are the holy grail for movie studios to showcase these superheroes on the big screen and corner their chance of hitting the box office.